Addressing instabilities for few-sample BERT fine-tuning

 We conducted an extensive empirical analysis of BERT fine-tuning optimization behaviors on three aspects to identify the root cause of instability:

-- The Initialization — we found that re-initializing the top few layers of BERT stabilizes the fine-tuning procedure
+- We found that re-initializing the top few layers of BERT stabilizes the fine-tuning procedure.

 1. Optimization Algorithm